 Flinders stands as a global expert in sleep health, with a team of more than 70 health professionals, researchers and students conducting innovative sleep research to help people get the sleep they need to live a healthy, productive life.

-The magnitude of problems triggered by bad sleep is catalogued in Flinders research that shows only 15% of people get the recommended 7-to-9 hours of sleep for five or more nights each week.
+The magnitude of problems triggered by bad sleep is highlighted in Flinders research that shows only 15 per cent of people get the recommended seven to nine hours of sleep for five or more nights each week.

 “Inadequate and irregular sleep patterns are associated with compromised health, ranging from high blood pressure to increased risk of cardiovascular disease, stroke, diabetes, depression and chronic disease,” explains Professor Danny Eckert, director of Flinders Health and Medical Research Institute Sleep Health.